Expedition 40: Mobile Servicing System

 The Mobile Servicing System is a robotic system onboard the ISS used for assembly and maintenance.
-During Expedition 40, it was used the replace a broken camera on the system's mobile base with a deteriorated but functional camera from the arm, and to in turn place a new camera on the arm.
+During Expedition 40, it was used to replace a broken camera on the system's mobile base with a deteriorated but functional camera from the arm, and to in turn place a new camera on the arm.
 This marked the first self-repair by a robot in space, and is likely to result in reduced need for time consuming and dangerous space walks.